MUNICH, GERMANY— JOHANNES MUELLER: TRACES OF HOPE MUNICH EXHIBITION & U.S. TOUR

 Conflict photographer Johannes Mueller has partnered with an American veteran and marketing strategist Nic Naccarato to take his stunning photography on the road from Munich to the West Coast of the US.

 Johannes met Nic Nacarrato when he was embedded with Nic’s deployment in 2012.
 With Nic’s marketing expertise they have been able to bring Traces of Hope to a far reaching audience in North America with U.S. tour making stops in Tacoma, Washington and Austin, Texas.
 The Traces of Hope collection and others by Johannes Muller can be viewed at Johannes’ website featuring his photography.
-The website was also fruits of labor produced by the collaboration between Mueller and Naccarato.
-Naccarato Network is responsible for all digital marketing, communications, and public affairs involving the project in North America.
+The website was alsoborn of collaboration between Mueller and Naccarato; of which the Cascadia Catalyst is responsible for all digital marketing, communications, and public affairs involving the project in North America.

 Johannes’ photography featuring a comprehensive glance on Kurdistan will be on display at Gallerie am Maxmonument beginning January 12 and ending February 7.
 The exhibit is a collection of photographs taken while visiting the region in 2016.
 With his work, Johannes immerses his audience into the Kurdish world.
 As they ceaselessly defend their land and culture, their hope and strength triumphs the devastation created by war.